 Winding our way past beautiful farms and villages and passing the occasional herd of cattle in the streets, I thought, “Where is John?”
 I hadn’t seen him all morning.
 We will likely run into each other, eventually.
 If not I will just post the pictures I took of him on his Facebook.

 Passing one of the farms, I came across this fella who seemed to be in a little distress.
 I could hear him hee-hawing a kilometre away and he just got louder and louder.
 The poor guy was probably sick of all the pilgrims coming up to him.

 I never grow tired of the scenery, and every chance I get, I try to get pictures of the locals after asking their permission.
 Some were quite accommodating while others shook their head no. One lady today, said she was too old for her picture to be taken.
 We had a good giggle over that.
-I can understand, like the donkey, the locals get tired of us Peregrinos invading their space.
+I can understand, like the donkey, the locals get tired of the pilgrims invading their space.

 There is an interesting architectural feature in front of many of the farms.
 Those that I had asked couldn’t tell me what it was.
 I thought it was perhaps a boundary marker.
 For a while, I was walking with Simon and Sarana, a couple from Italy.
 We came to a farm where in my broken Spanish I asked a Galician woman in rubber boots what it was.

 She answered it was for mice.
 I repeated back oh it’s for mice or to keep the mice out.
 She replied, “Si, mice!”
 So there I am looking all confused wondering why you would have a house of mice on the front of your property except maybe it kept mice away from the house.
 Simon quickly stepped in and said, “Not mice, maize like popcorn!”
 We had a huge laugh over this once I realized it was for corn storage, and it is off the ground so that the mice can’t get into it.
 There are holes on the sides for ventilation to dry out the corn.
 Very innovative.